CleisthenesH/YALE/GUI_Widgets/README.md

 This will be my first public project in a long time and will also serve as a my reeducation in git, licencing, and making regular commits.
 So please be pacience with the mess and any "works on my machine" responces.

+## Effects
+There are several different types of effect:
+First or Second drawing pass.
+Blender mode.
+Trump other effects.

+Need a structure for managing this.